maynej/Micro-Steamakers-Stand/README.md

 ## Micro:Steamakers Stand

-A holder helps to keep the Micro:Steamakers in an ergonomic position, prevents shortcircuits and take care the components.
+The stands helps to keep the Micro:Steamakers in an ergonomic position, prevents short-circuits and take care of the components.

 <img src="Imatges/Micro1.jpg" width="300" />   <img src="Imatges/Micro2.jpg" width="290" />